Microwave Tomographic Imaging of Cerebrovascular Accidents by Using High-Performance Computing: Numerical results

-Figure~\ref{fig:scalinginverse} gathers the results of a strong scaling experiment which consists in solving the same inverse problem corresponding to the third reconstructed image of Figure~\ref{fig:reconstruction} for an increasing number of MPI processes.
-We report the total computing time needed to obtain the reconstructed image.
-For this experiment we use one subdomain and one OpenMP thread per MPI process.
-The mesh of the computational domain is composed of \num{674580} tetrahedra, corresponding to approximately $10$ points per wavelength.
+Figure~\ref{fig:scalinginverse} gathers the results of a strong scaling experiment which consists in solving the same inverse problem corresponding to the large stroke (third reconstructed image of Figure~\ref{fig:reconstruction}) for an increasing number of MPI processes.
+We report the total computing time needed to obtain the reconstructed image (left) and the corresponding speedup (right).
+We use one subdomain and one OpenMP thread per MPI process.
+To give an idea about the domain decomposition/pseudo-block tradeoff, we mention that the best computing time for $2048$ MPI processes is achieved by using $8$ domain decomposition communicators (i.e. $8$ concurrent direct solves) with $256$ subdomains treating $4$ right-hand sides each.
+In contrast to the strong scaling experiment for the direct problem in Section~\ref{sec:scaling}, we obtain sublinear speedups for the inverse problem.
+This can be explained by the fact that the solution phase dominates the overall cost, with the setup phase being less prevalent.
+Indeed, linear systems to be solved in the inverse problem are smaller, with multiple right-hand sides each.
+We thus observe deteriorating efficiency, as the one-level domain decomposition preconditioner is not perfectly numerically scalable (increase in terms of number of GMRES iterations) at large process counts, where the setup cost is the smallest.